dejurin/wordpress-plugin-exchange-rates/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-❤️‍ It is a Currency Converter & Exchange Rates Widgets, easy-to-use, with beautiful UI and shortcode supported.
-Included rates of 55 banks of the world.
+❤️‍ It is a Currency Converter & Exchange Rates Widgets, easy-to-use, with beautiful UI.
+Included rates of 55 world banks.

 == 📌 About ==